At a Glance: The Best Powder Scales For Reloading

 Frankford Arsenal – Platinum Series Precision Scale With Case

-The Platinum Series Precision Scale is a top choice for accuracy.
+The Platinum Series Precision Scale is one of the best digital reloading scales for accuracy.
 The 0.1-grain accuracy gives precise measurement for powder, bullets, cases, and loaded rounds.
 It has a capacity of 1500 grains, and it comes with two different calibration weights allowing you to measure in grains, grams, carrots, or ounces.

 This powder scale has everything you need.
 It has an Integrated clear protective cover, a large hi-contrast backlit display making it easy to read, and simple controls for changing units.
 Many accessories are included such as calibration weights, a powder pan, 110V power supply, and a 220V adaptor, making it great value for money.